Intel aims to fix battery woes with low power LCD tech

 Intel is co-engineering the technology and has already used it in a one-watt panel made by Sharp and Innolux, which it says can "cut LCD power consumption by half."

 At its keynote today, Intel's Gregory Bryant and his team showed a video of a Dell system that uses this panel, and said that it looped video for 25 hours.
 The new technology could add four to eight hours of battery life, which is a welcome addition.
-We haven't seen this system for ourselves yet of course, but so far this is an intriguing promise.
+We haven't seen this system for ourselves yet of course, but so far this is an intriguing premise.

 Click here to catch up on all the latest news from Computex 2018!